MiguelGDonoso/template_scientific_computing/README.rst

 Support / Contributing
 **********************

-If in need of help, wanting to report an issue or wondering how to contribute please contact miguelgdonoso@gmail.com
+To request support, report an issue, or contribute, please contact miguelgdonoso@gmail.com.

 *******